ooker777/docs-1/docs/Template/Q&A.md

 As I authorize this repo to be a template, it allows you to create a private repository!

+> [!Note]
-_Note : Fork doesn't allow you to create a private repo, that's why you must use the template._
+> Fork doesn't allow you to create a private repo, that's why you must use the template._

 ## 2. Update the template